section-engineering-education/engineering-education/articles/introduction-to-avl-trees/index.md

 ---
 Binary search trees (BSTs) are one of the most efficient data structures with their O(n) time complexity while performing operations.
 But in the realm of computers and processing, constant optimization has brought about the concept of AVL trees.
 <!--more-->
-The AVL tree, named after its two inventors, G.M.
+The [AVL tree](https://en.wikipedia.org/wiki/AVL_tree), named after its two inventors, G.M.
 Abelson-Velvety and E.M.
-Landis, who published it in their 1962 paper "An Algorithm For The Organization Of Information" has anchored its position as a need-to-understand data structure owing to its performance increase from a regular BST.
+Landis, who published it in their 1962 paper "An Algorithm for the Organization of Information" has anchored its position as a need-to-understand data structure due to its performance increase from a regular BST.

 ### Prerequisites
 To follow along with this tutorial, the reader is expected to have understood the workings of a [binary tree](/engineering-education/binary-tree-data-structure-python/) and [binary search trees](https://www.geeksforgeeks.org/binary-search-tree-data-structure/).
 A quick run-through the above mentioned topics would help with the understanding of the inner mechanics of AVL trees.